robertdroptablestudents/robertdroptablestudents.github.io/index.md

 ## Open Source
 SQLGrader is [licensed MIT](https://github.com/robertdroptablestudents/sqlgrader/blob/main/LICENSE) and is free for use and customization.
-SQLGrader is also open for [contributions](https://github.com/robertdroptablestudents/sqlgrader/blob/main/contributing).
+SQLGrader is also open to [contributors](https://github.com/robertdroptablestudents/sqlgrader/blob/main/contributing).